andrew128/andrew128.github.io/_posts/2021-6-19-FollyString.md

   setSmallSize(smallSize() - delta);
 }
 ```

-it basically calls setSmall size which: null terminates the string at the new size
+It basically calls `setSmallSize()` which null terminates the string at the new size.

 ```
   void setSmallSize(size_t s) {